Arianny Celeste

-Arianny Celeste (born Penelope López Márquez on November 12, 1985) (/æriˈɑːni/) is an American ring girl and model.
-She is a co-host on TV show Overhaulin' and has been in Playboy magazine.
+Arianny Celeste (born Penelope López Márquez on November 12, 1985) (/æriˈɑːni/) is a former American ring girl and model.
+She is currently a co-host on the automotive reality television series Overhaulin' and has been featured in Playboy magazine.

 Early life

 Celeste was born on November 12, 1985, in Las Vegas, Nevada.
 She is of Mexican and Filipino descent.
 "Arianny" is a nickname she was given as a child.
 She attended Eldorado High School and attended college at UNLV, where she majored in fitness management and nutrition.

 Career

 As ring girl

 Celeste made her UFC debut in 2006 at the Hard Rock Hotel and Casino in Paradise, Nevada.

 She was voted "2006 Ring Girl of the Year" by Fighter's Only Magazine.

 In 2008, at the first World MMA Awards, Celeste was voted "2008 Ring Girl of the Year".

 In 2009, she won her second consecutive title at the 2nd World MMA Awards as Celeste become the "2009 Ring Girl of the Year".

 In 2010, Celeste became the World MMA Awards "2010 Ring Girl of the Year", making it her third consecutive title.

 At the 4th World MMA Awards in 2011, Celeste was voted the "2011 Ring Girl of the Year" again beating Brittney Palmer.
 This made it her 4th consecutive award.

 In 2012, Celeste was nominated for the "2012 Ring Girl of the Year" award at the World MMA Awards.
 Celeste lost out to Brittney Palmer who became the first person other than Celeste to win the award.

 Celeste was nominated again in 2013 as she looked to win the "Ring Girl of the Year" crown back from Palmer.
 Celeste further lost out to Palmer.
 This was Celeste's second consecutive loss.

 In 2014, Celeste and Palmer were both nominated for the "2014 Ring Girl of the Year" at the World MMA Awards.
-Celeste regained her title as the "Ring Girl of the Year" making it her fifth time to have won the award and breaking a new record.
+Celeste regained her title as the "Ring Girl of the Year" making it her fifth time to have won the award and setting a new record.

 In 2015, former UFC bantamweight champion Ronda Rousey argued "Either the ring card girls are paid too much, or the fighters aren't paid enough."
-UFC ring girls are reputedly paid $18,000 a year.
+UFC ring girls are reportedly paid $18,000 a year.
 This excludes jobs outside the UFC, like modeling.
 Arianny Celeste protested, calling Rousey a "big bully".
 Celeste argued that being a ring girl is harder than it seems.